Adding a Language

 Other platforms might vary slightly but should be mainly the same.

-Open an instance of the console application, such as Gnome-Terminal emulator.
+Open an instance of a console application.

 Change the current working directory to the directory of

-blender_docs, where the instance of
+blender-manual, where the instance of

-Trying the Make Process to Create HTML Files in English¶
+Trying the Make Process to Create HTML Files in English

 Ensure the previous instance of